Meet Our GREAT Teams

 We have Supported Housing Advisors who offer support and guidance to all Young People who access our service, we aim to build confidence, resilience, establish positive routines, develop daily living skills and assist Young People to access opportunities in training, education and employment.

 Our advisors handle a range of tasks, from cooking and cleaning to more in depth tasks such as accessing and applying for further education or employment.
 We aim to promote positive interactions between Young People living in the accommodation and promote their active involvement in providing feedback on their experience of the Supported Housing Service, anything they feel we could improve and anything that worked well for them during their time, this helps us shape our service and continue to improve the service to meet the needs and aspirations of all Young People who access our Supported Housing Service.

-We have a great team of Supported Housing Advisors who work with customers aged 55 and above in 7 welcoming developments across Dumfries & Galloway.
+At Loreburn we have a great team of Later Living Development Managers who work with customers aged 55 and above in 7 welcoming developments across Dumfries & Galloway.